SofijaErkin/basic-tool-mac/vscode/build_compile_debug_case_combat/sepratedMultiSrcFiles/mainSeparatedSources/README.md

     echo $(INC_FLAGS)

     echo $(CPP_FLAGS)

-2.Multiple separated sources directory generate object files:
+2.Multiple seperated sources directory generate object files:

-If all the sources files including the main function are separated directory,
+If all the sources files including the main function are seperated directory,

 Then you need to generate the object files via one by one directory.